frippz/frippz.se/_posts/2019-09-05-tags-in-json-feed.md

 ## Getting things done in Jekyll

-So this whole exercise revolves around you putting a tags array in your front matter for each post.
-I’m pretty much assuming that this is something that you have already done, but just in case, here’s a sample post:
+So this whole exercise revolves around you putting an array of tags in your front matter for each post.
+I’m pretty much assuming that this is something that you’ve already done, but just in case, here’s a sample post:

 ~~~markdown
 ---